renzhihu98/Interactive-Lab-Hub/Lab 1/README.md

 **Are there things that seemed better on paper than acted out?**

+Since it's a fairly straightforward and simple interaction, everything seemed the same as I imaged on paper.

 **Are there new ideas that occur to you or your collaborators that come up from the acting?**

+I could use buttons/screens to control the timer/reminder instead of voice control, which could make the device simpler.

 ## Part C. Prototype the device